devfile/devfile-web/libs/docs/src/docs/2.2.0-alpha/adding-a-kubernetes-or-openshift-component.md

     commands wth `deploy` command group kind.
-If the `kubernetes` or `openshift` component uses an image built by an `image` component defined in the devfile, you can create a composite `deploy` command to build the image and deploy the Kubernetes or openshift component.
+If the `kubernetes` or `openshift` component uses an image built by an `image` component defined in the devfile, you can create a composite `deploy` command to build the image and deploy the `kubernetes` or `openshift` component.
     For more information on `deploy` commands, see [adding a command group](./adding-a-command-group).